Configuring Service Bus

 Resource Groups tab

-You can opt to only include Service Bus Resources from named Azure Resource Groups.
-These are also monitored with their own Category; "Resource Group".
-This means that if someone renames or removes a Resource group from the Azure Subscription, you will be alerted(!).
+You can choose to include only Service Bus Resources from named Azure Resource Groups.
+These are also monitored with their own Category: "Resource Group".
+If someone renames or removes a Resource group from the Azure Subscription, you will be alerted.

 Click the accordion to expand the configuration.
 You must set the name of the Resource group to include.